The Anna Hilton Preservation Award

 Who may submit a nomination

 Anyone may submit a nomination for any structure, site or object in Homer that meets the requirements for the award.
 (Self-nominations are welcome.)
-Only completed applications submitted no later than the deadline date will be considered.
+Only completed applications submitted no later than March 30 will be considered.

 The effort or project recognized by the award should have been completed within two years prior to the application deadline.